Factoring polynomials over function fields: The main algorithm

-as a bound for the $j_i, \varepsilon_i$.
-Such a bound can be improved if additional restrictions are put in the $V_i$.
+Lemma \ref{lem:poles} provides bounds for the valuations of the coefficients of the potential factors of $G(T)$ and these bounds can be used to define spaces $V_i$ such that if $G(T)$ factors, it has factors of the form $H(T) = \sum_{i=0}^r b_iT^i, b_i \in V_i, i < r, b_r=1$ for these $V_i$.
+To obtain $k$-bases for these $V_i$'s (as required in the algorithm) one may apply the results of \cite{HessRR}.
+It also follows that we can take

+as a bound for the $j_i, \varepsilon_i$ as required by Algorithm \ref{alg:main}.
+Indeed this bound is required so that an element that appears in the computation as zero in $\calO/\fm^q$ is zero also in $K$.
+Any factor of $G(T)$ has coefficients of degree at most $q$, so if it appears as a solution over $\calO/\fm^q$ during our computation then we are assured that it is also a solution in $K$.
+We also note that $\Delta = 0$ implies that all of the coefficients $a_i$ belong to $k$, and this case is discussed immediately following Remark \ref{rem:constant}.

 We begin by proving that Algorithm \ref{alg:main} performs as described and runs in polynomial time.
 We defer a detailed estimate of the running time and a discussion of how to compute the auxiliary place to Section \ref{sec:place}. \begin{Theorem} Given the above input, Algorithm \ref{alg:main} runs in deterministic polynomial time in $p,s,\Delta$ (measured in number of operations in the field $\calO/\fm$) and outputs either a certificate that $G(T)$ has no factor of the required form or a decomposition of $R_1$ as a direct sum of at most $s$ rings.
 Moreover, for each such summand ($R'$, say), the algorithm outputs elements $u_{ij}$ of $R'$ that are constant in each summand of the decomposition of $R'$ into local rings and from which a factor of $G(T)$ of the required form can be constructed or a certificate that this summand does not yield such a factor.
-In particular, the algorithm provides a deterministic polynomial time absolute irreducibility test in characteristic $p$ for $p$ polynomially bounded in $s, \Delta$. \end{Theorem}
+In particular, the algorithm provides a deterministic polynomial time absolute irreducibility test in characteristic $p$ for $p$ polynomially bounded in $s, \Delta$ and a general factoring algorithm modulo factoring in $k[T]$ under the same conditions. \end{Theorem}

 \begin{proof}

 By induction on $m$.
 Assume $m=1$.
 Since $1 \in V_0, \Phi = (1,t^r)$ and $M$ has rank $1$ or $2$.
 If the rank is $2$ in $R'$, it is clear there is no factor of the required form.
 If the rank is $1$ in $R'$, this means that $D^{(i)}(t^r)=0, i =1, \ldots, q-1$, so $t^r$ is constant in any local summand of $R'$, the solution of the linear system is $u_{01}=-t,u_{r1}=1$ and $H(T)=T-t$ is a factor of $G(T)$ of the required form.